clj-pdf/clj-pdf/README.md

      :doc-header ["inspired by" "William Shakespeare"]
-     :header "Page header text appears on each page" :footer "Page footer text appears on each page (includes page number)" :pages true ;specifies if total pages should be printed in the footer of each page (this requires a second pass through the document!)
+     :header "Page header text appears on each page" :footer "Page footer text appears on each page (includes page number)" :pages true ;specifies if total pages should be printed in the footer of each page }
-     }

 available page sizes: